dudimasala/chess-AI/README.md

 # new-chess-AI
 Open source.
-Credit me if you develop further
+Credit me if you develop this further